mrazza/path-data/README.md

 # Versioning

 New fields and features will continue to be added to `v1` of the API.
 No fields will be removed and no breaking changes will be made to `v1`.
 Any breaking changes will result in a version number increment and the previous API version will run along side the new version for at least 30 days.
-There are a number of external consumers of this API.
+There are a number of external consumers of this API including [Transit](https://transitapp.com/) and [Citymapper](https://citymapper.com/).